 Along that line, consider this scripture:

-“You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up, (Deut.
-6:7).”
+“You shall teach them diligently to your children, and shall talk of them when you sit in your house, when you walk by the way, when you lie down, and when you rise up, (Deuteronomy 6:7).”

 Is being mediocre about a teacher not being able to mention anything regarding God or Christ in class a way of being “diligent” in teaching children or students as written in this text?
 No, it is not teaching diligently, but rather surrendering to the ways of the World.
 And this surrendering to the World is something Christians should know is contrary to Scripture.